-Whether you want a chatbot for automated marketing or a B2B marketing chatbot, it’s possible to use AI to supercharge your marketing efforts in 2020.
+Whether you want a chatbot for automated marketing or a B2B marketing chatbot, it’s possible to use AI and natural language processing to supercharge your marketing efforts in 2023.

 The following methods for marketing automation chatbot use are sure to get you on the right track.

 This is something we just touched on, how in the initial stages of a lead entering your sales funnel, your chatbot could be the first form of communication they have with your company.

 Syncing with Other Messengers

 Some services, such as Slack, have more than one type of chatbot, including the GrowthBot (for CRM, sales, and marketing), the BirthdayBot, and the busybot that keeps all team members occupied.

 Image courtesy of Neil Patel

 Chatbots can be personalized as well, addressing leads and customers by name or mentioning how the lead found the company.

 While some people can ignore bots with a generalized, canned greeting, it’s a little harder to pass off a chatbot that’s talking to you by name.

 If your company has a diverse team of marketers, they may not always be in the same place at the same time.